 What is tissue donation?

-Tissue donation allows for someone who dies to donate their tissue to change the life of someone with a life debilitating illness or disease.
+Tissue donation is when a child who has died is able to give their tissue to change the life of someone with a life debilitating illness or disease.

 Australia has one of the highest transplant success rates.
 There are many people’s lives that are transformed by donation.